nhsd-exeter/dos-postcode-api/README.md

 In the local and in the dev environments, the Authentication mechanism of the API is mocked, and as such, the following token must be provided in API requests: MOCK_POSTCODE_API_ACCESS_TOKEN

+In the local environment dynamodb-admin runs on port 8001 to see the table data

 ### Manual check

 Once the application is spun up, use postman to call the available endpoints of the API.
 Full API documentation can be found at the Swagger endpoint.